How Many People Use Social Media in 2023? (65+ Statistics)

 Which gender uses social media more by platform?

-When looking at the top 8 social platforms by monthly active users, YouTube, LinkedIn, Twitter, and TikTok index higher in male users.
-Sites like Facebook and Instagram are more female orientated, especially Pinterest, which dominates with female audiences.
+When looking at the top 8 social platforms by monthly active users LinkedIn and X (Twitter) index higher in male users.
+Sites like Facebook YouTube, Instagram, TikTok, and Snapchat are more female orientated, especially Pinterest, which dominates with female audiences in the US.

 How much does social networking grow year on year?